-12. FORMS.
+11. FORMS.

-Self-represented parties may obtain forms that have been approved by the Florida Supreme Court by accessing https://help.flcourts.org.
-Once at that website, click on the icon for "Find Forms," and then click on the icon for "Family Forms."
+Individuals who are not represented by counsel may obtain forms that have been approved by the Florida Supreme Court by accessing the Court's website at www.ninthcircuit.org.
+Once at the website, click the "self help" tab on the right of the page, then look for "court forms".
+A link to the Florida Supreme Court family court forms website is also provided under this tab.
 The forms are available without charge.